Copenhagen's Dance of Death, Part 1

 The Cardinal.
 The Bishop.

 The Abbot.
-Master of German Order
+Master of German Order.

-The physician of medical art.
+The doctor of medical art.

 The Canon.
-The Parish Priest.
+The Vicar.

 The Monk.
 The Knight.